Including Kids Programs

 Applied Behavior Analysis (ABA) is a research-based treatment proven to be most effective for individuals on the autism spectrum.
 Data collection and analysis are an integral part of every client’s treatment plan to ensure that the treatment we are providing is working and to help us make adjustments as needed.
 We have programs with different levels of support to ensure placement is the least restrictive setting possible for each client.

 More information on each of our programs and their unique emphasis can be found below.
+Please contact us at email@example.com for more information, & let us know if you need translation services.

 The funding source (private insurance) will sometimes dictate the skills of focus or the setting that are approved for reimbursement.
 We will work with both the parents and funding source to determine the best treatment options with the client’s needs being of utmost priority.